jmetzger/training-microservices-docker-kubernetes/github-actions/deploy-manifests.md

 ```

 ```
+# adjust
-# adjust server-url / use data from last step
+# 1. server-url / use data from last step
+# 2. your-name / use your own namespace here
 jobs:
   deploy:
     name: Deploy